darianfrajberg/polimidl/README.md

 ```

 ### Use a Network as an Class member
-Network types are not meant to be explicitly typed, but thanks to C++ type deduction you don't have to, just use auto.
+Network types are not meant to be explicitly typed, but thanks to C++ type deduction you do not have to, just use auto.

 If you are using a network as a member of a class, you can use `decltype` to deduce the proper type:
 ```c++